Right now is the perfect time to bring some nature indoors.

-Adding leaves and berries to ledges and to your arrangements accomplishes the same thing.
+Adding leaves and berries to ledges and your arrangements accomplish the same thing.

-And, an interesting branch placed on a mantle, suspended from the ceiling or propped in the corner of a room,, adds an attractive seasonal form; a natural element, that costs nothing, but brings a part of the garden, of the woods or the forest, into your home.
+And, an exciting branch placed on a mantle, suspended from the ceiling or propped in the corner of a room, adds an attractive seasonal form; a natural element, that costs nothing, but brings a part of the garden, of the woods or the forest, into your home.

 #OTD Today is the birthday of the Father of Plant Anatomy, Nehemiah Grew, who was born on this day in 1641.

 As a young man, Chapman became an apprentice to an orchardist named Crawford.
 The image most of us have of Chapman, traipsing through the country planting one apple tree at a time is off base.
-Chapman actually traipsed through the country planting entire apple orchards, then he protected the orchard by building a fence around it, and then arranging a deal with a neighboring farmer to sell trees from the orchard in exchange for shares.
+Chapman actually traipsed through the country planting entire apple orchards.
+He protected the grove by building a fence around it, and then arranging a deal with a neighboring farmer to sell trees from the orchard in exchange for shares.
 It was a genius setup.

-During his life, Chapman had a special regard for and relationship with Native Americans who regarded him as a medicine man.
-At the same time, Chapman wanted early American settlers to succeed; he often acted as a one-man welcome wagon; showing up at door with a gift of herbs as a gesture of support.
+During his life, Chapman had a particular regard for and relationship with Native Americans who regarded him as a medicine man.
+At the same time, Chapman wanted early American settlers to succeed; he often acted as a one-man welcome wagon, showing up at the door with a gift of herbs as a gesture of support.

-The Johnny Appleseed Center on the campus of Urbana University in Urbana, Ohio holds the largest collection of memorabilia and information on Chapmen.
+The Johnny Appleseed Center on the campus of Urbana University in Urbana, Ohio, holds the most extensive collection of memorabilia and information on Chapmen.
 In 1999, seedlings from the last-known surviving Johnny Appleseed tree were transplanted into the courtyard around the museum.